-10 Essential Oil Uses for Green Cleaning and a Healthy Home
+10 Essential Oil Uses for Green Cleaning and Reducing Toxins in the Home

 If you really want to live more naturally and avoid chemicals in your home, replacing your household cleaners with essential oils can be a life-changing decision.
 Experiment with some blends and use the oils that smell the best to you.
 They will leave your home smelling amazing.

 Think about it, when you clean your home with commercial cleaners, you are spreading chemicals all over your house.
 Chemicals are everywhere—on your floors, your counters, your table, bathtub, toilet, etc. This is especially harmful if you have children or pets in your home.

 It's actually very simple and cost-effective to make your own all-natural cleaner.
 Plus, you will love cleaning with essential oils.
 Mix together equal parts of vinegar and water (give or take depending on how strong you want it to be) and add some essential oils.
 How much essential oil you add will depend on how strong you want your cleaner to be.
 Start with a little and add more if needed.